Dominic Sacco and Ryan McVean take a look at some of the British academic establishments exploring esports (updated as

 - The University of Chichester has an esports degree.
 The University appointed former pro player Ramesh ‘r2k’ Singh as esports lecturer for a BA (Hons) degree in esports it’s offering.

 — University of Chichester (@chiuni) July 15, 2019

 - Furthermore, Chinese giant Tencent has teamed up with the University of Oxford to host tournaments and offer courses, in order to increase the profile of esports and foster talent.

-Elsewhere, the University of Leicester has also announced a partnership with ESL UK, to develop a course that helps students gain insight into the esports industry.
+- Elsewhere, the University of Leicester announced a partnership with ESL UK, to develop a course that helps students gain insight into the esports industry.
 Read more about this here.